shyn-wang/opus/README.md

 The A/B, sample-based testing methodology employed by Opus is inherently prone to inaccuracies, as it is impossible to form a complete opinion on a piece from a random 30-second clip (true for any genre, but especially so for classical, which is built on the idea of long-form consumption).
 Moreover, the algorithm may pair works of entirely different contexts with each other (i.e. one movement of a classical sonata vs a romantic lieder), making some comparisons inherently unfair.
 Consequently, results may be skewed in favor of eras or composers that do not best reflect the taste of the user.

 Generally speaking, the composer test will provide a more consistent experience than its era counterpart, as it avoids the issue of large stylistic differences existing between composers categorized very broadly under one era (i.e. scriabin vs debussy under modern).
-However, it is also fundamentally limited in scope by the omission of many key composers for brevity.
+However, it is also fundamentally limited in scope by the omission of many great composers for brevity.

 Even with such limitations in mind, Opus can hopefully still prove valuable to complete newcomers to the world of classical music by acting as the guide that narrows their field of focus and directs their attention, ultimately helping them uncover music they love.